 Building supportive housing can offer an opportunity for people to come together and create welcoming, safe and inclusive communities for all.

-There are approximately 7,800 people in Toronto experiencing homelessness.
+The number of people actively experiencing homelessness in Toronto continues to grow.
 New homes with supports are urgently needed to ensure everyone has a warm, safe place to call home.
 To respond to this urgent need, the City of Toronto is developing new sites to create more housing.

-Approximately 10,400 supportive housing units are administered or funded by the City’s Shelter, Support and Housing Administration division through a range of provincial, federal and municipal funding programs including Support to Daily Living, Alternative Social Housing Providers, Habitat Services that support individuals with serious mental health issues, and the Homes of Good Program.
+Approximately 10,400 supportive housing units are administered or funded by the City of Toronto through a range of provincial, federal and municipal funding programs including Support to Daily Living, Alternative Social Housing Providers, Habitat Services that support individuals with serious mental health issues and the Homes of Good Program.

 Approximately 7,000 additional supportive housing units are administered through Ontario Ministry of Health and Long-Term Care, including supportive housing for mental health and/or addictions issues.
 Additional supportive housing programs, such as those for people with developmental disabilities and youth, are funded through other ministries.